annaaristova/recycle-app/README.md

 Using CSS and Figma, I created a responsive interface to ensure compatibility across various devices.
 To store information on the closest CRV centers, donation, and recycling locations, I used an SQLite database.
 I utilized Node.js and Express.js to establish connectivity between ReactJS and the SQLite database.

-Using React.js, Node.js, and JavaScript, I implemented features that enable location-based searches for nearby recycling, donation, or CRV centers.
+Employing React.js, Node.js, JavaScript, and Google Maps API to implement features enabling location-based searches for the nearest recycling, donating, or CRV centers and displaying them on the map.

 ## Functionality